-A normal full-time graduate coursework/research load is 15-18 credit hours per semester and may not exceed 18 (3-9 credit hours not exceeding 9 during the summer sessions).
+A normal full-time on campus graduate coursework/research load is 9-18 credits hours per semester and may not exceed 18 (3-9 credit hours not exceeding 9 during the summer sessions).
 A minimum of 8 credit hours must be taken for Fall and Spring semesters and 6 credit hours for summer session to be considered full-time.